ikarigeorge/blog-hugo/site/content/posts/running-an-angular-project-in-aws-cloud9.md

   - aws
   - cloud9
 ---
-Since Cloud9 was acquired by AWS, few changes made the development of Angular or any web application a little bit trickier.
+Since Cloud9 was acquired by AWS, few changes made the development of an Angular or any web application a little bit trickier to preview.
 The following steps are necessary to visualize or share a running angular development application:

 First, we need to change the EC2's security parameters, as described in this post: https://community.c9.io/t/what-is-vfs-connection-does-not-exist-on-aws-c9/22697/17